Get a demo of Culture Amp

 How does Education compare?

-People in Education were much more positive than average regarding Equity and Diversity.
+People in Education were much more positive than average regarding Diversity.

-On the lower side, people in Education had much lower favorable scores than average in Action, Wellbeing Culture, and Feedback & Recognition.
+On the lower side, people in Education had much lower favorable scores than average in Overall Industries (Global) Wellbeing, Decision Making, and Action.

-The highest scoring question for Education had 92% of people agreeing that they understand how their work contributes to %[Company]%'s mission (+1% compared to overall) while they were generally most positive about Contribution to Broader Purpose.
+The highest scoring question for Education had 95% of people agreeing that The work that they do at %[Company]% is important (+2% compared to overall) while they were generally most positive about Contribution to Broader Purpose.

-People in Education were generally least favourable about Action, and were most negative towards 'I have seen positive changes taking place based on recent employee survey results' with 16% of people disagreeing (+2% above average).
+People in Education were generally least favourable about Decision Making, and were most negative towards 'When it is clear that someone is not delivering in their role we do something about it' with 19% of people disagreeing (+2% above average).

 Which questions matter the most?